 - Series of timed emails after subscribers opt-in to your list

-So although using email marketing to communicate to your subscribers works just fine, if you want to tailor your emails based on actions people take using content-based marketing triggers, it becomes nearly impossible without a lot of manual intervention.
+Using email marketing to communicate to your subscribers works just fine.
+But if you want to tailor your emails based on actions people take using content-based marketing triggers, it becomes nearly impossible without a lot of manual intervention.

 What is marketing automation?

-Marketing automation, sometimes also referred to as funnel marketing, is software that automates marketing processes to better communicate with your target audience across multiple channels and build long term relationships.
+Marketing automation is sometimes also referred to as funnel marketing.
+It is software that automates marketing processes to better communicate with your target audience across multiple channels and build long term relationships.
 It gives you the tools to manage, measure and optimize your marketing funnel.

-As more businesses are employing inbound marketing to attract higher quality leads, marketing automation has become an important process to properly nurture these leads and turn them into customers.
+As more businesses are employing inbound marketing to attract higher quality leads, marketing automation has become an important tool for lead nurturing.
+Done right, lead nurturing can turn your leads into customers.

 Being able to customize your communication based on the actions someone takes, such as sign up for your list, download an eBook, take a quiz or fill out a form, enables you to stay engaged and visible to today’s buyers.